ZeeyahOke/DSA-HW01/README.md

 # Sparse Matrix Operations in JavaScript

-This project objective is to perform operations on large sparse matrices using efficient data structures and custom code.
+The objective of this project is to perform operations on large, sparse matrices using efficient data structures and custom code.

 ---